 - Despite the benefits of informal caregiving to the health care system, the American economy, and care recipients, caregivers spend substantial time and resources on informal caregiving, especially to those patients with the most severe functional and cognitive limitations, rendering it a highly demanding activity for the caregiver.

 In my current research, I am assessing the relationships between caregiving intensity and health outcomes in informal caregivers, and how these relationships vary based on area-level socioeconomic and demographic factors–namely urbanicity and income.
-My research on informal caregiving burden domains in the National Study of Caregiving can be found in these articles:
+Examples of my research on informal caregiving burden domains in the National Study of Caregiving can be found in these articles:

 - 2017 Journal of Gerontological Nursing article (Dual-role caregivers)